ItzzInvincible/Macrocosm-2.0/README.md

 🎉 Open source 🎉

 # Completion Status
-Macroocsm 2.0 is still in development .
+Macroocsm 2.0 is still in development.
 If you want to try out current features of Macrocosm you can download the plugin and check it yourself.

 ## Running Macrocosm locally
 It's really not that hard.